 Lodi's steelier styles and diurnal factors

-"I'd say that Grenache blanc is very easy to grow in Lodi because of one thing — climate.
-Our Mediterranean climate, the same that you find in Southern France, the Rhône Valley, and north-east Spain, where the grape originated.
+"I'd say that Grenache Blanc is very easy to grow in Lodi because of one thing — climate.
+Our Mediterranean climate is the same that you find in Southern France, the Rhône Valley, and north-east Spain, where the grape originated.
 Over there it's known to produce fat, flabby wines that are low in acidity, but not so in Lodi.
-Our style of Grenache blanc is quite high in acidity, with lots of floral, citrus and tropical fruit.
+Our style of Grenache blanc is quite high in acidity, with lots of floral, citrus, and tropical fruit.
 The reason for that is because we get cool nights — cooler than what you might find in Southern France — on top of the nice, warm days that the grape loves."

 McCay's particular hypothesis, in fact, is backed up by comparisons of diurnal swings typifying, say, regions in Provence with that of Lodi and Napa Valley.
 The following chart is a comparison of average high (day) and low (night) temperatures in March, when grapevines typically begin to bud out, as well as in August, at the peak of summer when grapes are nearly ready to pick.
 This comparison utilizes readings in the major cities in Provence's two largest winegrowing regions, Côtes de Provence (more coastal) and Coteaux d'Aix-en-Provence (located further inland):